arkq/bluez-alsa/doc/bluealsa-cli.1.rst

     ``ServiceStopped SERVICE_NAME``

-    If *verbose* is given then the properties of each added PCM are printed after the PCMAdded line, one per line, in the same format as the **info** command.
+    If the *--verbose* option is given then the properties of each added PCM are printed after the PCMAdded line, one per line, in the same format as the **info** command.
 In this case a blank line is printed after the last property.